TheLucasMoore/msg/README.md

 * Model validations are also not super verbose at the moment, since I'm relying on seeded data to play around with this project.

+* The seeded data has all the same "created_at" timestamp, so time filtering seems to be all-or-nothing.
+In reality, the messages were all made on the same day.

 * The JSON data is not pretty.
 I know that.
 I'm assuming this is just an API and consumers will ingest the JSON directly into a UI.

+* The deployed app is on a free Heroku dyno, so please be patient with the first load. =)

 ## Bibliography